sharma-10-personal/cab-comparisons/README.md

     Obtain a Google API key for Geocode services.
     Get the cookies for Ola and Uber by logging into your accounts.
-    Create a .env file in the root directory with the following content:
+    Create a .env file in the root directory with the following content as shown in .env.example:

+    ```bash
     GOOGLE_API_KEY=your_google_api_key
     UBER_KEY=your_uber_cookie
     OLA_KEY=your_ola_cookie

     Run the Project

 4. **Start the server**

+    ```bash
     npm start

     Open the index.html file in your web browser to view the application.